 "He was weird, man.
 When everyone else was outside playing and stuff, he would always be inside.
 There was this little stool that he would put by his front window, then he would just sit there and watch us all, you know?
 Like, watching us play street hockey and stuff.
 He would just sit there for hours, like he had a rod shoved down his spine and through his ass.
-A few times, when he came outside to walk to school and stuff, I'd beat him up and ask why he sat like that.
-He said he was practicing his posture.
-Like, his Belgish nanny told him it was good for him, or something."

--Billy McGrowvan, childhood bully, on Thoms, and stuff like that.

-Right around the time Thoms entered middle school his mother was deported back to Bulgaria.
-There was a period of uncertainty where Thoms did not know if he should attempt to obtain a passport to join his mother overseas, or to move in with his Bulgarian nanny and remain in Canada.
-He eventually decided on the latter, and for the next four years of his life, he lived in the upstairs of a Swedish waffle shop with his nanny, often eating waffles, pancakes and other batter-based cakes cooked in pans for all three meals.
+A few times, when he came outside to walk to Unfortunately for Thoms, he was highly allergic to school and stuff, I'd beat him up and ask why he sat like that. the nickel in the tuba mouthpiece, causing a debilitating He said he was practicing his posture.
+Like, his Belgish nanny aliment known as "Tuba Lips."
+The allergic reaction gave told him it was good for him, or something." him a severe case of dermatitis on and around his mouthal -Billy McGrowvan, childhood bully, on Thoms, and orifice.
+Unable to afford healthcare.
+Thoms had to live with stuff like that. the condition.
+He relieved his Tuba Lips by coating them with a little butter every now and then.
+He carried a small, Right around the time Thoms entered middle school his closed butter dish with him at all times, which worked well mother was deported back to Bulgaria.
+There was a period enough, although in the summertime or whenever he rested of uncertainty where Thoms did not know if he should he backpack up against a radiator, the butter would melt.
+His band teacher, who wishes to remain anonymous, recalled attempt to obtain a passport to join his mother overseas, or to move in with his Bulgarian nanny and remain in Canada. that he once overheard Thoms saying that he enjoyed the He eventually decided on the latter, and for the next four salty taste of the butter, yet didn't like the way the sodium years of his life, he lived in the upstairs of a Swedish waffle caused water retention and bloat.
+Thoms later on switched shop with his nanny, often eating waffles, pancakes and other batter-based cakes cooked in pans for all three meals.
 There was an unlimited supply of syrups around, and after six months of living in the waffle shop, he could easily distinguish between table, butter-flavoured, maple, caramel, blueberry, corn and cane syrup.
 He had fleeting aspirations of becoming a syrup taste-tester, however, one night these dreams came crashing to an end when he consumed some expired syrup and spent the next four days emptying his entire digestive tract into his nanny's toilet.